Anti-social behaviour (ASB)

 Back to top

-Community Trigger is a process which enables you to ask the Safer Communities Partnership to review their response to reports of anti-social behaviour.
+The ASB Case Review is a process which enables you to ask the Safer Communities Partnership to review their response to your reports.

-You can use the Community Trigger if you (as an individual) have reported three separate incidents to the council, police or a registered housing provider (social landlord) within the last six months and feel no action has been taken.
+You can use the ASB Case Review if you (as an individual) have reported three separate incidents to the council, police or a registered housing provider (social landlord) within the last six months and believe no action has been taken.

-The Trigger does not replace the complaints procedures of individual organisations, or your opportunity to complain to the Local Government Ombudsman (LGO) or Independent Police Complaints Commission (IPCC).
+It does not replace the complaints procedures of the individual organisations, or your opportunity to complain to the Local Government Ombudsman (LGO) or Independent Police Complaints Commission (IPCC).

-You can request a Community Trigger in one of the following ways:
+You can request an ASB Case Review in one of the following ways:

 Complete and return the form: